 Larger operations that were once commonplace in vascular surgery - such as the vein stripping operation - have been rendered nearly obsolete with today's minimally invasive varicose vein treatments.

-Montana Vein Clinic, Advanced Medical Imaging, and Bozeman Deaconess Hospital come together to offer the most complete venous imaging evaluation available.
-Often, vein clinics which claim to be comprehensive can offer only ultrasound and have no radiologists on staff.
-In contrast, Montana Vein Clinic obtains detailed ultrasound exams using skilled sonagraphers and interpreted by board-certified radiologists.
-In addition, MRI and CT scans, both with 3-D venous phase digital reconstruction, and contrast venography are all available when needed for a more in-depth evaluation of venous anatomy.
+Montana Vein Clinic, Advanced Medical Imaging, and Bozeman Deaconess Hospital come together to offer a level of venous imaging unrivaled by anything else in the region.
+Often, vein clinics which claim to be comprehensive can perform only an ultrasound exam and have no radiologists on staff.
+In contrast, Montana Vein Clinic obtains high quality ultrasound exams using skilled sonagraphers with interpretation by board-certified radiologists.
+In addition, MRI and CT scans, both with 3-D venous phase digital reconstruction, and contrast venography are all available for a more in-depth evaluation of venous anatomy.

 Fellowship trained interventional radiologists are available to perform minimally invasive endovascular procedures for patients with complex venous disease.
 Percutaneous endovenous stenting and ballon angioplasty are just two of the potential treatments that can be offered those who have damage or narrowing to veins from prior blood clots (DVT) in the leg.